oqeshaaccc/Php-Simple-Artist-Portfolio-Website-Project/README.md

   * Responsive, html5, css3, jquery, javascript, bootstrap
   * Drop down menu, and a contact form
   * Note -> ALL Artwork- Pencil art and Paintings were created by the Artist ME :)

+  * Tools used To create this project
+   * Xampp server, php my admin database, VSCose, php, xdebug

+ * To run the project you need an Xampp server, php my admin database